Interprofessional Education, Intercultural Development Inventory (IDI), and Service (AA-54)

 Program directors will update the listing of all service courses on an annual basis during the curriculum and catalog review.
 Courses are designated by a diamond symbol in the catalog and print materials.

-During the final semester, students will complete a post-test IDI and have the option to debrief with an internal QA if they choose.
-Tracking will be completed through the Enterprise Portal for Clarkson College and through Canvas.
-Once a QA confirms through the Enterprise Portal that a student has completed their post-test assessment, the QA will mark the IDI module as “complete” in the student’s IPE course shell.
+Students will complete a post-test IDI in a designated course by the program director, then have the option to debrief with an internal QA if they choose.
+Tracking for the post-test assessments will be completed through the Enterprise Portal for Clarkson College, maintained by the internal QAs.
+If a student decides to complete a debrief for their post-test assessment, the internal QAs will mark that in the QAs’ tracking documents.
+The post-test will also be marked as complete or incomplete in the designated course.